DeepPavlovAdmin/convai/index.md

 ---: | ---
 _April, 2017_ | **Registration is open.** Registered teams are allowed to submit solutions for the Qualification Round.
 _18th of June, 2017_ | **Qualification Round is closed.** Qualification Leaderboard is published.
 Teams for the Human Evaluation Round are selected.
 _24th-30th of July, 2017_ | **Human Evaluation Round.** One week NLP summer school.
-Teams, school participants and volunteers evaluate entries of qualified teams.
+Teams, school participants and volunteers evaluate solutions of qualified teams.
 _1st of September, 2017_ | **1st Dataset is published.** Data collected at the Human Evaluation Round is published.
 Teams tune their solutions on the 1st Dataset.
 _12th of November, 2017_ | **Submission of conversational agents is closed.** Teams submit final solutions for the NIPS Live Competition.
-_20th of November - 3rd of December, 2017_ | **Pre-NIPS Human Evaluation.** Teams and volunteers start to evaluate entries of teams.
+_20th of November - 3rd of December, 2017_ | **Pre-NIPS Human Evaluation.** Teams and volunteers start to evaluate solutions of teams.
-_4th-9th of December, 2017_ | **Conversational Intelligence Live Competition at NIPS.** Teams, conference participants and volunteers continue to evaluate entries of teams.
+_4th-9th of December, 2017_ | **Conversational Intelligence Live Competition at NIPS.** Teams, conference participants and volunteers continue to evaluate solutions of teams.
 Announcement of winners.

 # Overview of the Competition

-Today, evaluation of dialogue agents is severely limited by the absence of accurate formal metrics.
-Existing statistical measures such as perplexity, BLEU, recall and others are not sufficiently correlated with human evaluation [[1]](https://arxiv.org/abs/1603.08023 "Liu, Chia-Wei, et al. How NOT to evaluate your dialogue system" arXiv preprint arXiv:1603.08023 (2016).").
-Blind assessment of communication quality by humans is a straightforward solution famously proposed by Alan Turing as a test for machine intelligence [[2]](http://www.turingarchive.org/browse.php/B/9 "Turing, Alan M. Computing machinery and intelligence.
+Dialogue systems and conversational agents -- including chatbots, personal assistants and voice control interfaces -- are becoming increasingly widespread in our daily lives.
+In addition to the growing real-world applications, the ability to converse is also closely related to the overall [goal of AI](http://www.turingarchive.org/browse.php/B/9 "Turing, Alan M. Computing machinery and intelligence.
 Mind 59.236 (1950): 433-460.").
-Unfortunately, human assessment is time and resource consuming.
-Here we propose to crowdsource evaluation of dialogue systems in the form of a live competition.
-Participants of the competition, as well as volunteers, will be asked to perform a blind evaluation of a discussion about a news/wikipedia article with either a bot or a human peer.
-As a result we expect to have two outcomes: (1) a measure of quality of state of the art dialogue systems compared to human level, and (2) an open source dataset collected from evaluated dialogs.
+Recent advances in machine learning have sparked a renewed interest for dialogue systems in the research community.
+This NIPS Live Competition aims to unify the community around the challenging task: building systems capable of intelligent conversations.
+Teams are expected to submit dialogue systems able to carry out an intelligent and natural conversations of news articles with humans.
+At the final stage of the competition participants, as well as volunteers, will perform a blind evaluation of a discussion quality with a randomly matched bot or a human peer.
+We expect the competition to have two major outcomes: (1) a measure of quality of state-of-the-art dialogue systems, and (2) an open-source dataset collected from evaluated dialogues.

 # Competition Rules